fl101/awardfares-blog/_posts/2024-02-21-american-updates-feb-2024.md

 tags: [American]
 author: Germán
 image: /assets/img/american-updates-feb-2024/cover.webp
-hidden: true
-sitemap: false
 ---

 Flying with American Airlines?
 Starting February 20, 2024, the airline is implementing several changes that will impact how you pack, earn miles, and book your next trip.
 These changes aim to reward loyalty and incentivize booking directly with American Airlines.
 AAdvantage members will enjoy additional benefits, while some fees will increase for non-direct bookings.

+Let's have a quick look at the updates!

 ## American Airlines Changes (February 2024)